The first half of the "D&D Dichotomy", and successor to the

 - Contents:

-upper left, ISBN on back cover bottom center, and the index page
+in the upper left, ISBN on back cover bottom center, and the index page is in black

 - Six uncolored dice in a small poly bag and a dice crayon